• Home

 Ingredient Notes

 • Gluten Free Flour- If you also have nut allergies, make sure to use a brand that’s made in a nut free facility.
-I really love to use this gluten free flour because it’s nut safe but it does contain dairy.
-It also contains xanthan gum which really helps give baked goods their bounce.
+I really love to use this gluten free flour because it’s free of the top 9 allergens.
+It also contains xanthan gum which really helps give baked goods their bounce and prevents them from falling apart.

-• Cocoa Powders- I like to use two types but if you only want to use one, use Dutch or Natural Unsweetened.
+• Cocoa Powders- I like to use two types to give the icing a dark color, but if you only want to use one, use Dutch or Natural Unsweetened.
+Do not only use Dark.

 • Granulated Sugar- We use granulated so the cookies kept their white color.